gracew/people-log-notion-export/README.md

 # People Log Notion Export

-This project contains a simple script to export data from Notion in CSV format.
+This project contains a simple script, `to_csv.py` to export data from Notion in CSV format.
+Note that the Notion database IDs are currently hardcoded, and the script makes certain assumptions about their schemas.

 To run:
 ```